karthik8118/interactive-quiz/ai-in-society/AI in and for Society.md

 #### Disciplinary power

 * power that is exercised through surveillance, control, and normalization
+* addressing the individual body (school, military, labour)

 #### Regulatory power

 * power that is exercised through the shaping and management of populations
+* addressing the population (demography, hygiene, medicine)

+#### Relational power

+* power that is exercised through relationships, networks, and interactions
+* power isn't something you just possess; it's a constantly changing network of relationships.

+---

+#### Matrix

+* a complex set of interrelated elements that shape the engines of discovery that produce knowledge and classifications that impact the ways to be a person

+---

+#### Cosmology

+* How a society understands and explains the world.
+* Shapes cultural narratives and social norms.
+* Influences ethical and metaphysical outlooks.

+#### Deixis

+* taking a position vis-à-vis others
+* the use of words or phrases to refer to a particular time (e.g. then), place (e.g. here), or person (e.g. you) relative to the context of the utterance